-Activity Evidence that supports this approach Challenge number(s) addressed Exciting trips and visits will be planned to enhance the curriculum including residentials for years 5 and 6 Children who are exposed to these have an enhanced knowledge and understanding of the world.
-When finance isn't a factor for families, they almost always want their children to experience these 4 Outdoor learning intervention will take place with small groups of PP children (£1210 cost to school per year) Children's time outdoors has been restricted during the pandemic with less opportunities to play with peers.
-4
+Activity Evidence that supports this approach Challenge number(s) addressed Under the direction of our Assistant Headteacher (Pastoral), our family support workers to support the well-being of pupils and their families The EEF toolkit suggests that a dedicated person in the role, who builds a relationship where the parents trust them and feels they will listen to them and provides them with the support they require, leads to improved relationships with school and home lives for the whole family.
+4, 5 Cultural capital - exciting trips and visits will be planned to enhance the curriculum including residentials for years 5 and 6 Children who are exposed to these have an enhanced knowledge and understanding of the world.
+When finance isn't a factor for families, they almost always want their children to experience these 4 Outdoor learning intervention will take place with small groups of PP children (£1210 cost to school per year based on STA delivering 3x sessions per week 2021-22 and 2022-23) Children's time outdoors has been restricted during the pandemic with less opportunities to play with peers.
+4 Peripatetic instrumental lessons.
+25% discount for all PP children.

-Based on STA spring term 2022 x4 afternoons a week Based on STA Spring term 2023 x3 afternoons a week Peripatetic instrumental lessons.
 One CLA is having fully funded guitar lessons (2021-22).
 Children who are able to follow their hobbies and passions without finance being a barrier will be able to foster their love of music raising their self-esteem 4 The library will be revamped to make it an exciting and fun place to read.
-Soft furnishings will make the space feel cosy and less formal to encourage reading for pleasure Children who enjoy reading are motivated to read more frequently and make better progress All PP children can take a selection of our older library books home to keep as part of our renovation.
+Soft furnishings will make the space feel cosy and less formal to encourage reading for pleasure (2021-22) Children who enjoy reading are motivated to read more frequently and make better progress All PP children can take a selection of our older library books home to keep as part of our renovation.
 2 & 4 We will continue to work with the charity St Marks meals Children who are hungry are not in the right place to learn.
 Many of our PP families appreciated the food boxes last year.
-5 Engaging with families Using emails to replace MarvellousMe to inform parents of their child's success e.g. being made VIP and celebrated in SLT assemblies 5
+5